 Lead trusts for the benefit of grandchildren present special tax planning challenges related to a tax called the generation skipping tax.
 Many donors choose to create a charitable lead unitrust in this situation, in particular, as it is easier to plan for generation skipping tax issues when creating a lead unitrust than when creating a lead annuity trust.
 Please be sure to talk to your advisors or us about these tax considerations.

 You can fund your lead unitrust with many different kinds of assets.
 All of the following assets can work well:

 Assets that you expect to increase substantially in value over time can be especially attractive candidates for transfer into a lead trust.
 You will want to work closely with your advisors to pick an asset or combination of assets that will best achieve your goals for your gift.

 Joy Haynes, 60, is financially secure.
-Joy has been wanting to make a leadership gift to the College of Saint Elizabeth for some time, but has hesitated to part with her assets because of the two young grandchildren she'd like to provide for when they're older.
+Joy has been wanting to make a leadership gift to the Saint Elizabeth University for some time, but has hesitated to part with her assets because of the two young grandchildren she'd like to provide for when they're older.

-Joy is delighted to learn that funding a charitable lead unitrust offers an excellent way to provide generous support to the College of Saint Elizabeth and pass assets to her young grandchildren.
+Joy is delighted to learn that funding a charitable lead unitrust offers an excellent way to provide generous support to the Saint Elizabeth University and pass assets to her young grandchildren.

 * Assumes the trust assets earn a 7% annual net return.

 ** Joy's charitable deduction may vary depending on the timing of her gift.